Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Introduction

 We define the \emph{link length} of such a path to be the number of segments composing it.
 The \emph{rectilinear link distance} between points~$p,q\in P$ is defined as the minimum link length of a rectilinear path from $p$ to $q$ in $P$, and denoted by $\rld(p,q)$.
 It is well known that in rectilinear polygonal domains there always exists a rectilinear polygonal path between any two points $p, q \in P$, and thus the distance is well defined.
 Once the distance is defined, the definitions of \emph{rectilinear link diameter} $\mathrm{diam}(P)$ and \emph{rectilinear link radius} $\mathrm{rad}(P)$ directly follow.

 For simplicity in the description, we assume that a pair of vertices do not share the same $x$- or $y$-coordinate unless they are connected by an edge.
 This general position assumption can be removed with classic symbolic perturbation techniques.
 Also notice that, since we are considering rectilinear polygons, no edge has length~0.
 However, for simplicity in the analysis we will allow edges in a rectilinear path to have length~0.
 These edges of length 0 are considered as edges and thus potentially contribute to the link distance (naturally, no shortest path will ever have such an edge).
-From now on, for ease of reading, we will refer to rectilinear simple polygons and rectilinear polygonal domains as ``simple polygon'' and ``domain.''
+The reason for considering these is that we will consider oriented paths, where the first and last edge are forced to be horizontal or vertical, this enforcement may require edges of length 0.
+From now on, for ease of reading, we will refer to rectilinear simple polygons and rectilinear polygonal domains as ``simple polygons'' and ``domains.''
 Similarly, we will use the term ``distance'' to refer to the rectilinear link distance.

-\section{Graph of Oriented distances}
+\section{Graph of Oriented Distances}

+In this section we introduce the graph of oriented distances and show how it can be used to encode the rectilinear link distance between points of the domain.
+We note that, although we have not been able to find a reference to this graph in the literature, some properties are already known.
+For example, the horizontal and vertical decompositions (defined below) were used by Mitchell {\em et al.}~\cite{mpsw-oamlrptrd-19} to compute minimum-link rectilinear paths.

-For any domain $P$, we virtually shoot a ray left and right from any horizontal segment of the domain until it hits another segment of $P$, partitioning it into rectangles.
-We call this partition the \emph{horizontal decomposition}.
+For any domain $P$, we extend any horizontal segment of the domain to the left and right until it hits another segment of $P$, partitioning it into rectangles.
+We call this partition the \emph{horizontal decomposition} (see Figure~\ref{fig:hor-ver-decomp}, left).
 Let \( \hdec(P) \) be the set containing those rectangles.
-Similarly, if we shoot rays up and down from vertical segments, we get the \emph{vertical decomposition}.
-Let \( \vdec(P) \) be the set of rectangles in this second decomposition (see Figure~\ref{fig:hor-ver-decomp}).
+Similarly, if we extend all the vertical segments up and down, we get the \emph{vertical decomposition} (see Figure~\ref{fig:hor-ver-decomp}, right).
+Let \( \vdec(P) \) be the set of rectangles in this second decomposition.
 Observe that both decompositions have linear size and can be computed in $O(n\log n)$ time with a plane sweep.

+The overlay of both subdivisions creates a finer subdivision that has the well-known property that pairwise cell distance is constant (that is, the distance between any pair of points in two fixed cells of this subdivision will remain constant).
+Thus, by computing the distance between all pairs of cells we can find both the diameter and center.
+The major problem of this approach is that the finer subdivision may have $\Omega(n^2)$ cells, and thus it is hard to obtain an algorithm that runs in subcubic time.
+Instead, we avoid the overlay and use both subdivisions separately to obtain the diameter.